cnm13ryan/ZeldaWars/README.md

 * No set Dungeon respawn time (Dungeon refreshes whenver player leaves and enter)

+* Heart given after killing a monster in the Central Area Giant Forest is not in the confined map (within the forest boundaries)

 # Future Development

 Concept  - Zelda unlocks unprecedented rewards and NFTs for users who can select their preferred brands as part of the registration process.